 We use Spotify, so its easy for you to be able to browse our playlists for inspiration, but you can also use Apple Music, Deezer, Tidal, Amazon etc

 You need to create an account in order to use Spotify, however you do not need to pay for a Premium account.

 Signing up with Facebook is quite fast and easy, or you can create a username and password.

-A Premium account is attained by ‘upgrading to Premium‘ and paying a monthly fee of $9.99.
+A Premium account is attained by ‘upgrading to Premium‘ and paying a monthly fee.